Top 5 Trends Influencing College Admissions

 College Enrollment Is Declining

-Widespread economic insecurity, mounting student loan debt, the desire to pursue careers that don’t require college degrees, and a growing suspicion about the perceived value of a college education have all been cited as reasons for enrollment decline.
+Widespread economic insecurity, mounting student loan debt, the desire to pursue careers that don’t require college degrees, and growing skepticism about the perceived value of a college education have all been cited as reasons for enrollment declines.[9]
 Regardless of the reasons, though, this decrease in applicants is affecting college admissions.
 Fewer potential students lead to increased competition among colleges and universities to attract the best students.
-Stronger competition can drive down admission standards and produce more aggressive recruitment strategies.
+Stiffer competition can drive down admission standards and lead to more aggressive recruitment strategies.

-If young men continue to abandon their collegiate prospects and college enrollment continues to fall overall, the world of higher education will shift significantly in the coming years.
+If young men continue to abandon their college prospects and enrollment continues to decline overall, the higher education landscape will shift significantly in the coming years.

 Extracurricular Activity Is Increasingly Relevant

 As we mentioned earlier, holistic admissions processes are becoming more commonplace.
-This means that in addition to grade point averages and test scores, schools are giving more weight to letters of recommendation, essays, and extracurricular activities.
+This means that, in addition to grade point averages and test scores, schools are placing greater weight on letters of recommendation, essays, and extracurricular activities.

-And there are also countless extracurricular opportunities around the world for high school students looking to enhance their applications.
+There are also countless extracurricular opportunities worldwide for high school students seeking to strengthen their applications.
 Our own research cohorts allow students to explore advanced subjects beyond the classroom and earn letters of recommendation from their faculty advisors.
 The value of high school research programs on a collegiate resume can’t be overstated.
-We’re currently accepting applications for our Spring research programs, and this summer, we’re offering more than 35 cohorts that span STEM, art and design, and the humanities.
+We’re currently accepting applications for our Spring research programs, and this summer we’re offering more than 35 cohorts spanning STEM, art and design, and the humanities.

 Strong extracurriculars are especially important for students pursuing highly selective majors like computer science.
-A well-rounded academic profile that demonstrates academic creativity, character, and diversity of interests is the golden ticket to the top schools, and it will continue to be so for the foreseeable future.
+A well-rounded academic profile that demonstrates creativity, character, and a diverse range of interests is the golden ticket to top schools, and it will remain so for the foreseeable future.

 These trends are shaping the landscape of higher education.
 Parents and students alike should stay knowledgeable about them to remain competitive in 2025 and beyond.